We, the people should finally admit to ourselves and accept the fact that we love onion and simply can’t live without it.

 Few things to keep in mind when eating in France

 When dining in France and there are more people at the table, the sitting should be man, woman, man, woman, whenever possible.
 If you’re in a couple the sitting is always against and not next to each other.
 The man should pull off the chair to the woman next to him and if there is a man on the table a woman shouldn’t ever pour herself a wine, instead she should wait for the man to that for her.
 Now, dining with a lot of women isn’t recommended for one guy alone.

 When you’re a guest in someone’s house for lunch don’t start eating before you hear Bon appétit, usually by the hostess.
 Dining in France can last for hours, eating in two minutes or drinking your wine in a sip it’ll simply be rude.

 At the French table, the main course will be served with a salad on the side, then cheese and finally dessert, all accompanied by wine, where the finest will be served with the cheese.
 The cheese served in France is considered as a delicates, not a meal, which means that you should eat small slices and take only as much as you gonna eat.
 Simply you can’t leave the cheese as an uneaten food aside since some types of cheese can be very expensive.
-Passing the food at the table is to the left side and cheese (one type) will be passed once.
+Pass the food at the table to the left side and cheese (one type) should be passed once.